Electronic Crossover Networks are

 Figure 2 shows the frequency response of the 24 dB/octave

-a crossover frequency of 100 Hz.
+for a crossover frequency of 100 Hz.
 For other crossover

 frequencies the same figure applies, with the frequency

 scale scaled.
-Note that both the high-pass response and the low-pass response are
+Note that both the high-pass response and the

-for all frequencies.
-This is why the filter is called a
+frequencies.
+This is why the filter is called a “constant

 Fourth order frequency response of amplitude

-phase of the 24 dB/octave network is shown in
+response of the phase of the 24 dB/octave network is shown in

 figure 3.
 The frequency response of the phase is the same for

 the high-pass and the low-pass outputs.
-Note that at the crossover point the
+Note that at the

-some trial and error is needed for achieving best results.
-With
+often some trial and error is needed for achieving best

-from the cutoff frequency of the speaker.
-Thus a satellite with
+one octave away from the cutoff frequency of the speaker.
+Thus

 Fourth order frequency response of phase.

-the input of the crossover.
+to the input of the crossover.
 Sweep the frequency from way

 below the crossover point to way above the crossover point.